Richard J Kinch

 Optional components you may wish to obtain separately:

-Familiarize yourself with the digital camera: If the digital SLR camera is new to you, be sure the learn about the following features which will be used for retinal photography: On/off switch, mode switch "M" setting for manual operation, setting manual exposure time, attaching and removing lenses, remote shutter release connector, viewing photos on the camera, transferring photos to a computer.
+Familiarize yourself with the digital camera: If the digital SLR camera is new to you, be sure the learn about the following features which will be used for retinal photography: On/off switch, mode switch "M" setting for manual operation, attaching and removing lenses, remote shutter release connector, viewing photos on the camera, transferring photos to a computer.
+The following settings are critical to proper operation, so be familiar with how to set them: manual exposure time, drive mode, self-timer, white balance, and ISO speed.

 Attach the adapter to the Canon camera: Identify the Canon bayonet side of the adapter, which the all-aluminum side.
 This is mechanically a standard Canon EF mount bayonet, such as is used on Canon EF lenses for the EOS camera series, except it has no electrical contacts for the Canon side.
 The Canon bayonet shape on the adapter matches that of any Canon lens you might have.
 Via the adapter, the Topcon instrument will appear to the Canon camera to be an elaborate, manual-focus EF lens.
 Attach the Canon camera to the EF lens mount in the usual way, that is, by inserting the bayonet while aligning the red dots and turning the adapter.
 Take care not to pull on the attached cable.

 Remove any old film camera and the bayonet arm from the Topcon instrument: Lift the Topcon bayonet arm to remove the old MT-10 film camera or other accessory from the rear port.
 Use a Phillips screwdriver to remove the screws holding on the arm from the Topcon bayonet receptacle ring.
-The arm and its handle must be removed, because they will interfere with the digital camera.
+You must remove the arm and its handle, because they will interfere with the close fit of the digital camera.
+Reinsert the screws to the rear port receptacle.
 Retain the arm should you wish to later revert the digital upgrade.

-Attach the camera adapter to the Topcon instrument: The digital camera with adapter attaches upside-down to the rear port of the Topcon instrument, This inverted orientation avoids mechanical interference with the instrument, and also yields photos that are upright, since Topcon used an inverted method on their instrumentation film camera bodies.
-This attachment works in the usual way described in the Topcon documentation for attaching a camera to the rear port: Insert the adapted digital camera into the bayonet receptacle, routing the cable between the Topcon viewfinder eyepiece and the bottom (facing upwards) of the camera body, and turn the Topcon bayonet ring down to lock the attachment.
-Since you previously removed the arm normally used to actuate the Topcon bayonet ring, use a thin screwdriver or other probe to reach in between the camera body and the instrument to the left of the Topcon viewfinder eyepiece, pushing down on the handle-mounting notch of the ring to rotate it to the locked position.
+Attach the camera adapter to the Topcon instrument: (If using a Canon 6D model DSLR, study the handgrip modification paragraph below before proceeding with this paragraph.)
+The digital camera with adapter attaches upside-down to the rear port of the Topcon instrument.
+This inverted orientation avoids mechanical interference with the instrument, and also yields photos that are upright, since Topcon used an inverted method on their instrumentation film camera bodies.
+This attachment works in the usual way described in the Topcon documentation for attaching a camera to the rear port: Make sure the handle side of the Topcon receptacle is "up" (clockwise) all the way to the stop.
+Insert the adapted digital camera into the bayonet receptacle, routing the cable between the Topcon viewfinder eyepiece and the bottom (facing upwards) of the camera body.
+Press the adapted camera firmly so the bayonet and receptacle fully mate, and push the Topcon bayonet receptacle ring down (counterclockwise) with a tool so that it rotates and locks the attachment.
+Since you previously removed the arm normally used to actuate the Topcon bayonet ring, use a long thin tool (screwdriver, long wooden swab stick, or other probe) to reach in between the camera body and the instrument to the left of the Topcon viewfinder eyepiece, pushing down on the handle-mounting notch of the bayonet receptacle ring to rotate it to the locked position.
+This locking mechanism will engage smoothly, but you must press the camera firmly against the receptacle as you rotate the ring down, while also wrangling the loose cables from being pinched or stretched.
+Take care when applying force with the tool to not inadvertently catch or pull the thin wiring that exits the adapter near the receptacle notch, since this could damage the wiring.
+Be aware that the ring will not begin to rotate unless the adapter is fully engaged into the receptacle, and it requires some care and skill to coordinate these hand and tool operations.
+Do not apply more than a moderate force to the task; if the mechanism fails to engage and turn, then correct the loose engagement instead of attempting more force.

 Adjust instrument for a fixed test subject: Turn on the retinal camera and set the instrument controls to select the rear port as if using a 35mm camera attachment there.
 Tape a business card or other flat, high-contrast, detailed subject to the patient headrest to serve as a fixed test target.
 Frame and focus a view of this target using the Topcon viewfinder in the normal fashion, perhaps pulling away from the subject and using the "+" refraction compensation, as for anterior segment views.
 Set the retinal camera flash intensity to the lowest possible setting (one or one-half step above "NF" (no-flash)).